openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   `prefix` - specified as per [Section 2.4.1](#241-path-prefixes).
 The prefix specified is applied to all paths defined within other fields of the message.
-*   `message` - an error message as specified in [Section 2.5](#25-error-handling).
-The target SHOULD specify a `message` in the case that the update was successfully applied, in which case an error code of `OK (0)` `MUST` be specified.
-In cases where an update was not successfully applied, the contents of the error message MUST be specified as per [Section 3.4.7](#347-error-handling).
+The target MUST specify a status in the case that the update was successfully applied, in which case a status code of `OK (0)` `MUST` be specified.
+In cases where an update was not successfully applied, the contents of the status message MUST be specified as per [Section 3.4.7](#347-error-handling).
 *   `response`  - containing a list of responses, one per operation specified within the `SetRequest` message.
 Each response consists of an `UpdateResult` message with the following fields:
     *   `timestamp` - a timestamp (encoded as per [Section 2.2.1](#221-timestamps)) at which the set request message was accepted by the system.
     *   `path` - the path (encoded as per [Section 2.2.2](#222-paths)) specified within the `SetRequest`.
 In the case that a common prefix was not used within the `SetRequest`, the target MAY specify a `prefix` to reduce repetition of path elements within multiple `UpdateResult` messages in the `request` field.
     *   `op` - the operation corresponding to the path.
 This value MUST be one of `DELETE`, `REPLACE`, or `UPDATE`.
-    *   `message` - an error message (as specified in [Section 2.5](#25-error-handling)).
-This field follows the same rules as the message field within the `SetResponse` message specified above.
+    *   `message` - a status message (as specified in [Section 2.5](#25-error-handling)).
+This field follows the same rules as the status field returned with the `SetResponse` message specified above.

 ### 3.4.3 Transactions